 together every year to commemorate those victims.

-The commemoration will be opened by the Deputy Lord Mayor of Dublin, Cllr.
-Deirdre Heney, and speakers include Dr. John de Courcy Ireland, President of Irish C.N.D.
-Scottish-Irish poet Paul Grattan, will read some of his poems.
-Irish and German children will lay a wreath.
+The commemoration will be opened by the Lord Mayor of Dublin, Cllr.
+Michael Conaghan, and speakers include Mary Van Lieshout of US Citizens in Ireland Against War.
+Poet Enda Wyley will read some of her poems.
+Irish children will lay a wreath.

 Back to Irish CND page on nuclear weapons